ryansheehy0/Cheat_Sheets/C_C++/cpp.md

 	- `template<class T> class Stack`
 	- `template<class T> void Stack<T>::push(T c)`
 	- Do templates always have to have class in them?
 Why?
+	- How to do size for a template?
+	- Done at compile time?
 - `virtual` keyword for functions?
 	- Virtual means it maybe defined later in a class derived from this one.
 	- `= 0` says that it has to be implemented by a child class